Silky Powder Tours FAQ’s

 - Intermediates Group: You are a good skier on most pistes (groomers) although you may have difficulty on blacks (diamond / double diamond) especially in trickier conditions.
 You may have a little off-piste experience but are not very confident off the marked trails.
 You are keen to improve your skiing and experience your first deep powder skiing experience!

-If you are a pure powderhound who wants to find the deepest, freshest, fluffiest powder on the planet, a Silky Powder Adventure tour is perfect for you!
+If you are a pure powderhound who wants to find the deepest, freshest, fluffiest powder on the planet, a Silky Powder Tour is perfect for you!

-If you are a confident skier / snowboarder with little powder experience wanting to improve your powder skiing skills and off-piste experience, this tour is also a great match for you.
+If you are a confident skier / snowboarder with little powder experience wanting to improve your powder skiing skills and off-piste experience, this tour is also a great match for you too.

-If you are a casual skier (wanting to stay on groomed pistes or tempted to try some off-piste) who is a keen foodie or interested in Japanese culture, a Silky Powder Adventure tour would definitely be very suitable for you too.
+If you are a casual skier (wanting to stay on groomed pistes or tempted to try some off-piste) who is a keen foodie or interested in Japanese culture, a Silky Powder Tour would definitely be suitable for you too.

 Beginners and travellers with young children may wish to join our fun Silky Powder Discovery tours (four to seven day tours which include ski lessons and sightseeing tours around Western Hokkaido, hot spring visits and more) or arrange a custom-made tour instead to include ski hire, lessons and childcare.

-What is included in the Silky Powder Adventure trip?
+What is included in a Silky Powder Tour trip?

-- All accommodation for 9-13 nights with breakfast in a well appointed 3-star hotel (upgrades and single rooms available on request) and or Skilas Japan’s Kiroro Ski Lodge.
+- All accommodation for 7-13 nights with breakfast in a well appointed 3-star Sapporo hotel (upgrades and single rooms available on request) and/or Skilas Japan’s Kiroro Ski Lodge.

 - All private ground transportation required throughout your trip (door-to-door airport and daily resort transfers from the hotel)